Mickey's Twice Upon a Christmas: Christmas: Impossible

 The second story tells the story of Huey, Dewey, and Louie celebrating Christmas Eve with Donald and Daisy Duck at Uncle Scrooge's mansion in Duckburg.
 After they cause trouble at dinnertime, the boys know that they are on the naughty list, so they travel to the North Pole to write their names on Santa's good list.
 At Santa's workshop, the trio make a mess while trying to find the key to the room containing Santa's good list, but they and the elves clean up to save Christmas.
 Before they leave, they have a chance to add their names to the good list; however, they add Scrooge's name instead.
 On Christmas, they find a single gift for Scrooge, but Santa leaves a note that explains that their actions caused them to be put on the good list and more presents are behind the tree.

 Christmas Maximus

 The third story's focus is on Max Goof and his father Goofy celebrating the holidays.
 A young adult Max brings home his girlfriend Mona to meet his father, Goofy.
-However, Max is embarrassed by his dad, who labels his car a limo, decorates the house with many Christmas lights, shows baby pictures to Mona, and wipes cocoa off Max's face.
+However, Max is embarrassed by his dad, who labels his car a limo, decorates the house with many Christmas lights (including a sign that reads "Welcome Mona" alongside a giant waving Max decoration), shows Max's baby pictures to Mona, and wipes cocoa off Max's face when he is about to kiss Mona.
 While wandering outside, he notices that his scarf is made by Goofy and realizes that Goofy is always goofy, and that is why he loves him.
 Max then forgets about being embarrassed and joins in the fun when the popcorn-making machine goes haywire.
-Originally, Roxanne from A Goofy Movie was supposed to be in the segment, but because the animators had a hard time to bring her long wavy hair to CGI, they replaced her with a new character named Mona.